vsallaberry/libvsensors/README.md

 When making without version.h created (not the case for this repo), some old bsd make can stop.
 Just type again '$ make' and it will be fine.

+As libvsensors uses vlib, it should be linked with pthread (-lpthread), and on linux, rt, dl (-lrt -ldl).

 ## Contact
 [vsallaberry@gmail.com]
 <https://github.com/vsallaberry/libvsensors>